Ecroyd/MyParkingChannel/DATABASE_SCHEMA.md

   customer_name TEXT,
   customer_email TEXT,
   reference TEXT,
+  start_at TIMESTAMP WITH TIME ZONE NOT NULL, -- Stored in UTC end_at TIMESTAMP WITH TIME ZONE NOT NULL,   -- Stored in UTC start_at_local TIMESTAMP GENERATED ALWAYS AS (
+    (start_at AT TIME ZONE 'UTC') AT TIME ZONE 'Europe/London' ) STORED, -- Generated column for local time filtering end_at_local TIMESTAMP GENERATED ALWAYS AS (
-  start_at TIMESTAMP WITH TIME ZONE NOT NULL, end_at TIMESTAMP WITH TIME ZONE NOT NULL, status TEXT DEFAULT 'confirmed', -- 'confirmed', 'cancelled', 'completed' money_received BOOLEAN DEFAULT false, stripe_payment_intent_id TEXT,
+    (end_at AT TIME ZONE 'UTC') AT TIME ZONE 'Europe/London' ) STORED, -- Generated column for local time filtering status TEXT DEFAULT 'confirmed', -- 'confirmed', 'cancelled', 'completed' money_received BOOLEAN DEFAULT false, stripe_payment_intent_id TEXT,